-The Director of the Humane Society of Kent County, Inc. and their designated employees and agents are hereby authorized to perform those functions provided for in this Chapter.
+The Director of the Humane Society of Kent County, Inc. and the Director of the Queen Anne's County Animal Control and their designated employees and agents are hereby authorized to perform those functions provided for in this Chapter.

-The Dog Control Warden shall have the right to enter upon any premises at all reasonable times for the purpose of discharging the duties imposed upon him/her by this Chapter where there is reasonable belief that a violation of this Article has been committed.
+The Animal Control Officer shall have the right to enter upon any premises at all reasonable times for the purpose of discharging the duties imposed upon him/her by this Chapter where there is reasonable belief that a violation of this Article has been committed.